alexdevero/alex-devero-blog/__drafts__/draft--method-chaining.md

 ## How to implement method chaining in JavaScript
 ## Methods, chaining, this and arrow functions
 ## Method chaining and classes
-## Conclusion: What Method Chaining in JavaScript, How it Works and How to Use It
+## Conclusion: What method chaining in JavaScript is, how it works and how to use it
 -->

 ## A quick introduction to method chaining in JavaScript